Hevy Coach

 There are plenty of activities to pick from and countless ways to modify each movement and workout to fit their needs and preferences.

 In fact, your client can start with home training if they feel anxious to visit a gym.
 They can send you training videos, and you can provide feedback for them to improve.
-Hevy Coach is a training platform to track your clients closely, examine their progress, and make changes to their workouts.
+Hevy Coach is a personal training platform to track your clients closely, examine their progress, and make changes to their workouts.

 a) Squats